Competition

 A foul occurs when a player initiates contact with another.
 The fouled player must call “Foul!” to stop play and retain or gain possession.
 If the player accused of the foul disagrees, the play is redone.
 (Contact occurring during the thrower’s follow-through or between opposing players while catching, intercepting, or blocking the Frisbee may be deemed incidental contact.)

-If an uncontested foul occurs in the endzone (except a force-out foul), the player fouled gains possession at the closest point on the goal line to the infraction.
+If an uncontested foul occurs in the end zone (except a force-out foul), the player fouled gains possession at the closest point on the goal line to the infraction.

-If offensive and defensive players call off-setting fouls, the Frisbee reverts to the thrower.
+If offensive and defensive players call offsetting fouls, the Frisbee reverts to the thrower.

 - traveling.

-- the thrower moves pivot foot.
+- The thrower moves the pivot foot.

-- the receiver takes more steps than required to stop after catching the Frisbee.
+- The receiver takes more steps than required to stop after catching the Frisbee.

-- the receiver, after receiving a pass, does not come to a complete stop before throwing the Frisbee.
+- The receiver, after receiving a pass, does not come to a complete stop before throwing the Frisbee.

 - If there is ever a failure to come to an agreement over a call, the Frisbee reverts to the thrower.